johnroutledge/johnroutledge/README.md

 ### Hi there 👋

 - 🔭 I have recently completed 'hashmoney' which is the third milestone project of my Code Institute Full-Stack Diploma
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working on my final project for my diploma in full-stack software development
 - 👯 I’m looking for a junior dev role
 - 🤔 I’m looking for help with my Python coding
 - 💬 Ask me about any of my repositories